dillonfagan/flights/README.md

 Flight data will be read in from a `.txt` file and then displayed in a nicely formatted table that adapts to the given data.

+This project should serve as a decent introduction to the principles of MVC.

 ## Data format
 The flight data is stored in a comma- and line-delimited `.txt` file like so: